Dewalt DXGNR7000 - 7000/8750W Portable Generator With Electric Start

 Zoom on the Dewalt DXGNR7000

-In summary, the Dewalt DXGNR7000 is a portable generator especially useful for:
+In a few words, the Dewalt DXGNR7000 is a portable generator perfectly suited for:

 Power & Run Time

-This generator can be started via a simple traditional pull-start mechanism, or a simple and elegant electric starter (battery included).
+This generator features a simple traditional pull-start mechanism, but also an easy-to-use and reliable electric starter (battery included).

 The DXGNR7000 can operate for around 11 hours at 50% load with a full tank (fuel consumption around 0.68 GPH), due to its fuel capacity of 7.5 gallons.